 Stock Index Options.
 A Fund may invest in options on indices, including broad-based security indices.
 Puts and calls on indices are similar to puts and calls on other investments except that all settlements are in cash and gain or loss depends on changes in the index in question rather than on price movements in individual securities.
 When the Fund writes a call on an index, it receives a premium and agrees that, prior to the expiration date, the purchaser of the call, upon exercise of the call, will receive from the Fund an amount of cash if the closing level of the index upon which the call is based is greater than the exercise price of the call.
 The amount of cash is equal to the difference between the closing price of the index and the exercise price of the call times a specified multiple ("multiplier"), which determines the total dollar value for each point of such difference.
 When a Fund buys a call on an index, it pays a premium and has the same rights as to such call as are indicated above.
 When a Fund buys a put on an index, it pays a premium and has the right, prior to the expiration date, to require the seller of the put, upon the Fund's exercise of the put, to deliver to the Fund an amount of cash is determined by the multiplier, as described above for calls.
-When a Fund writes a put on an index, it receives a premium and the purchaser of the put has the right, prior to the expiration date, to require the Fund to deliver to it an amount of cash equal to the difference between the closing level of the index and exercise price times the multiplier if the closing level is less than the exercise price.
+When a Fund writes a put on an index, it receives a premium and the purchaser of the put has the right, prior to the expiration date, to require the seller of the put has the right, prior to the expiration date, to require the seller of the put has the right, prior to the expiration date, it receives a premium and the purchaser of the put has the right, prior to the expiration date, to require the seller of the put has the right, prior to the expiration date, to require the seller of the put has the right, prior to the expiration date, to require the seller of the put has the right, prior to the expiration date, to require the seller of the put has the right, prior to the expiration date, to require the Fund's exercise price is less than the ex